Moringa pygmaea Verdcourt

 Moringa pygmaea is the tiniest member of Moringa.
 This remarkable species is a delicate tuberous herb with very tiny leaflets on its tripinnate leaves.

-The plant was "lost" for over
+The plant was "lost" for

-twenty years, only having been known from the type specimen, collected near
+twenty years, only having been known from the type specimen, collected

 Qardho, Somalia, in 1980.
-In 2001, botanists Mats Thulin of Uppsala visited
+In 2001, botanist Mats Thulin of Uppsala

 the Qardho area as part of the Flora of Somalia project.
-He found the plant
+He found the

 in leaf, flower, and fruit.
-His excting photographs, shown below, are the
+His excting photographs, shown below, are

 first ever of the plant in habitat.
+The plant has not been seen since

 Back to the Moringa Home Page start page